logo

 };

-To add this command, you must locate the end of the existing load commands, append the LC_LOAD_DYLIB structure, and write the library path immediately after.
+To add this command, locate the end of the existing load commands, append the LC_LOAD_DYLIB structure, and write the library path.
 Ensure the cmdsize includes the size of the structure and the library path, padded to alignment.

 Step 2: Adjusting the Mach-O Header

 The Mach-O header specifies the total number and size of load commands.
-After adding the new load command, you must update these fields to reflect the changes:
+After adding the new load command, update these fields to reflect the changes:

 Example: